triton-dev/DS3231/README.md

 ##Usage

+First step:

+Create a library called `DS3231` in your Arduino libraries directory.
+The place in my case is `~/Arduino/libraries/DS3231` then clone or copy files to the `DS3231` dir.

 Include **DS3231** library to your Arduino sketch.

 It is ready to use for basic usage as:
 - set RTC to an user defined sec, min, hour, day-of-week, day, month, year
 - get time and date from the RTC